 What is Load Testing

 Load testing is, in essence, putting demand on a system and measuring its response.
 It helps to determine a website’s sustainability, simulating real-life conditions.
-Load testing factors in not just how many users shop at once but what the various users might request (intentional or not) all at once be it API calls, search results, billing lookups, etc.
+Load testing factors in not just how many users shop at once but what the various users might request (intentional or not) all at once during API calls, Magento 2 search page, billing lookups, etc.

 For example, load tests check how many users can do the following actions at the same time:

 - Browse the website